telefonicaid/fiware-orion/archive/xml/README.md

 Old versions of Orion (0.28.0 and before) supported XML.
 This directory contains some stuff related with that functionality that is not longer needed.

+In particular, the xmlCheck checker (which was used to check that XML in unittest testData/ and test harness fragments were compliant with NGSI XSD).

 In addition, the following XML-based unit tests were removed.
 If you want to have a look to them, have a look to code just before merging PR #X (this is the commit number: X).